On a class of anharmonic oscillators: Abstract

 \section{Abstract}

 In this work we study a class of anharmonic oscillators within the framework of the Weyl-H\"ormander calculus.
-The anharmonic oscillators arise from several applications in mathematical physics as natural extensions of the harmonic oscillator.
 A prototype is an operator on $\arn$ of the form $(-\Delta)^{\ell}+|x|^{2k}$ for $k,\ell$ integers $\geq 1$.
-The simplest case corresponds to Hamiltonians of the form $|\xi|^2+|x|^{2k}$.
-Here by associating a H\"ormander metric $g$ to a given anharmonic oscillator we investigate several properties of the anharmonic oscillators.
-We obtain spectral properties in terms of Schatten-von Neumann classes for their negative powers.
-We also study some examples of anharmonic oscillators arising from the analysis on Lie groups.
+We obtain spectral properties in terms of Schatten-von Neumann classes for their negative powers and derive from them estimates on the rate of growth for the eigenvalues of the anharmonic oscillator $(-\Delta)^{\ell}+|x|^{2k}$.
+In particular we give a simple proof for the main term of the spectral asymptotics of these operators.
+We also study some examples of anharmonic oscillators arising from the analysis on Lie groups.\\